nuxeo/doc.nuxeo.com-content/src/nxdoc/additional-services/file-manager.md

 {{! /excerpt}}

 From a user perspective, the Nuxeo Platform offers many ways to capture a binary so as to make it a document with a binary property.
-It can be done from the browser's drag'n drop, from WebDAV, from CMIS, from Nuxeo Drive, &nbsp;...
+It can be done from the browser's drag and drop, from WebDAV, from CMIS, from Nuxeo Drive, &nbsp;...

 The file manager service is a traditional Nuxeo Platform service that offers some methods that help standardize what happens when a file is captured in the Platform, in regard to: